neovimcraft.com is a hobby project I built recently

 simple: scrape github data to populate a list of neovim specific plugins and

 allow users to search them.
-Instead of building the project using react
+Instead of building the project using react which

 is what I'm the most familiar with, I decided to try